ethanpmullen/UIUX-development/README.md

 ## How data is passed between components

 The State Cards in the grid are rendered by mapping on the current cards (a state).
+The items passed down are `item`, `selected`, and `setSelected`.

-This list of current cards is a list of objects containing the attributes State (which refers)
+This list of current cards is a list of objects containing the attributes name, electoral, population, and result.
+This object is the `item` that StateCard uses to populate the card information.

+Selected is the array of currently selected cards.
+StateCard uses this information to determine whether the state is selected or not, which determines properties such as background color, button text, and button action.

 ## How the user triggers state changes

+The user triggers state changes through the buttons on the website.
+This includes the filter buttons, sort buttons, and include/remove buttons on each card.

+If the user does not want to include/remove states from count on at a time, they can use the "Include states in count" and "Remove states from count" buttons to include/remove all of the displayed cards in the count.
+For example if a user wants to see all of the Biden votes, they can filter by states won by Biden, and then click Select All.

+## Acknowledgements

+Population data is given by the [Census population projection](https://www.census.gov/data/datasets/time-series/demo/popest/2010s-state-total.html#par_textimage_1873399417) for 2019.

+State electoral counts and projected winners are given via the Associated Press.

+The regex to convert a number into a comma-separated string was found via [Stack Overflow](https://stackoverflow.com/questions/2901102/how-to-print-a-number-with-commas-as-thousands-separators-in-javascript).

 # Create React App (Boilerplate)